paulgureghian/Go_Programs/Weather_Program/README.md

-A weather program written Go.
+A weather program written in Go.

 It uses APIs from two sources.